Serving Our Parish

 The Brotherhood of St. Andrew is an Episcopal and Anglican international ministry.
 The goal of the Brotherhood is to spread Christ’s Kingdom among men, both young and old.

 Within the continental United States, the Brotherhood boasts of over four thousand members in over 357 US chapters.
-If you would like to become a member of the Brotherhood of St. Andrew through our local church, our church office will connect you.
+To learn more about the Brotherhood of St. Andrew or information about becoming a "Friend of the Brotherhood," click here.

 Wedding Guild at St. Peter's